Friedrich Hossbach

-Friedrich Hossbach (22 November 1894 – 10 September 1980) was a German staff officer in the Wehrmacht who in 1937 was the military adjutant to Adolf Hitler.
-Hossbach created the document that later became known as the Hossbach Memorandum.
+Friedrich Hossbach (22 November 1894 – 10 September 1980) was a German staff officer in the Wehrmacht who, as a military adjutant to Adolf Hitler in 1937, created the document detailing Hitler's expansionist plans.
+It later became known as the Hossbach Memorandum.

+Early life

+Hossbach joined the Imperial German Army in 1913 and served throughout World War I, finishing the war as an Oberleutnant and orderly officer on the staff of XVIII Army Corps.
+He remained in the post-war Reichswehr of the Weimar Republic, as a career officer.
+Assigned to the general staff, he was the army adjutant to Adolf Hitler from 1934 to 1938.

 Career

-Hossbach created the document that later became known as the Hossbach Memorandum, a report of a meeting held on 5 November 1937 between Hitler and Feldmarschall Werner von Blomberg, General Werner von Fritsch, Admiral Erich Raeder, Generaloberst Hermann Göring, Baron Konstantin von Neurath and Hossbach.
+As Hitler's adjutant, Hossbach created the document that later became known as the Hossbach Memorandum, a report of a meeting held on 5 November 1937 between Hitler and Feldmarschall Werner von Blomberg, General Werner von Fritsch, Admiral Erich Raeder, Generaloberst Hermann Göring, Baron Konstantin von Neurath and Hossbach.
 The account of Hossbach was found among the Nuremberg papers, where it was an important piece of evidence.

 In early 1938, Hossbach was present when Hitler was presented by Goering with a file purporting to show that General von Fritsch, the commander-in-chief of the Army, was guilty of homosexual practices.
 In defiance of Hitler's orders, Hossbach took the file to Fritsch to warn him of the accusations that he was about to face.
 Fritsch gave his word as an officer that the charges were untrue, and Hossbach passed that message back to Hitler.
 That did not, as it might have, cost Hossbach his life, but he was dismissed from his post as Hitler's adjutant two days later.